intel-staging/jvector/README.md

 The bottom layer of the graph is represented by an on-disk adjacency list per node.
 JVector uses additional data stored inline to support two-pass searches, with the first pass powered by lossily compressed representations of the vectors kept in memory, and the second by a more accurate representation read from disk.
 The first pass can be performed with
 * Product quantization (PQ), optionally with [anisotropic weighting](https://arxiv.org/abs/1908.10396)
 * [Binary quantization](https://huggingface.co/blog/embedding-quantization) (BQ)
-* Fused ADC, where PQ codebooks are transposed and written inline with the graph adjacency list
+* Fused PQ, where PQ codebooks are written inline with the graph adjacency list

 The second pass can be performed with
 * Full resolution float32 vectors